hvdwolf/Navigator-traffic_lights/README.md

   4. Your final mca files can be found in ```<drive>:\<path_to_>\Navigator-traffic-lights\Outputdir```

 Note that if you have a lot of countries, and especially the big countries like Germany, France, Russia, Canada, etc, it will take quite some time.
 The script outputs comments to the terminal to show you what it is currently doing.
+Note 2: If you plan on creating all files for every country, your conversion might get stuck 3/4 of Europe as download.geofabrik.de will mention that you have reached "the maximum number of downloads for your ip-address".
+This will repeat itself for Asia.
+Simply edit the list and remove the already downloaded.converted countries.

 ## Countries:
 ### Europe